supersperma228/Script-CounterBlox-2025/README.md

-tracer is a bit crooked did everything with the help of chatgpt esp can be used in other modes aim bhop and tracer not sure if the menu does not work run the scripts separately
+tracer is a bit crooked did everything with the help of chatgpt esp can be used in other modes aim bhop and tracer not sure if the menu does not work run the scripts separately and in the menu for now you can not turn off the functions somehow I will finish